Religion in Asia: East Asian religions

 East Asian religions (also known as Far Eastern religions, Chinese religions, or Taoic religions) form a subset of the Eastern religions.
+Shamanism and animism have historically been practised in Asia, and is still practiced in most of Asia.

 Confucianism

 Confucianism was founded in ancient China by Confucius (551 B.C.E. - 479).
 Confucianism is a complex of moral, social, political, philosophical, and religious concerns that permeated the culture and history of East Asia.
 Confucianism emphasizes family, social hierarchy, and personal integrity and is manifested in practices and attitudes rather than institutions and is centered on the family and local society.
 It was, however, considered the state religion of East Asian countries in some periods.
 Today the Chinese, Korean, Japanese and Vietnamese diasporas have brought Confucianism to all parts of the world.

 Taoism

-Taoism (also romanized Daoism) is a diverse philosophical and religious tradition that emphasizes living in harmony with the Tao (also romanized "Dao"), a term that means "way", "path" or "principle".
+Taoism (also romanized Daoism) is a diverse philosophical and religious tradition that emphasizes living in harmony with the Tao (also romanized "Dao"), a term that means "Way", "Path" or "Principle".
 The concept is shared with other Chinese philosophies and religions.
 In Taoism, however, Tao denotes both the source and the driving force inherent in everything that exists.
 It is ultimately ineffable: "The Tao that can be told is not the eternal Tao."

 Laozi is traditionally regarded as the founder of Taoism and is closely associated with "original", or "primordial", Taoism.
 Whether he actually existed is commonly disputed; however, the work attributed to him – the Daodejing – is dated to the late 4th century BC.

 Taoist propriety and ethics vary according to the particular school, but in general tends to emphasize wu-wei (action through non-action), "naturalness", simplicity, spontaneity, and the Three Treasures: compassion, moderation, and humility.

 Significant Taoist communities can be found in China, Taiwan, Hong Kong, Singapore, Malaysia, Korea, Japan, Vietnam and among the Chinese, Korean, Japanese and Vietnamese diaspora communities.